MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Results

 \subsection{Molecular Property Prediction}

-We report in ~\autoref{fig:molecular_proppred_radar} the performance on molecular property prediction tasks, separated between regression and classification tasks.
-For readability, we only report a subset of the models evaluated, focusing on the best-performing general-purpose LLMs (MiniMax-M2, Qwen3-Next-80B-A3B-Thinking, gemma-3), and chemically-specialized models (ChemDFM-R and RL-Mistral).
-We performed the evaluation of RL-Mistral on these tasks, although it is worth noting, that the model has only seen ~10\% of the training set of these tasks during its training (see details in~\autoref{appendix:training_details}).
+Finally, we evaluate the performance of the models on the auxiliary molecular property prediction task.
+We report in ~\autoref{fig:mol_proppred_combined} the performance on molecular property prediction tasks, separated between regression and classification tasks.
+For readability, we only report a subset of the models evaluated, focusing on the best-performing general-purpose LLMs (MiniMax-M2, Qwen3-Next-80B-A3B-Thinking, gemma-3) and chemically-specialized models.

-\paragraph{Regression Tasks.} Overall, all models struggle to perform regression tasks.
-Most normalized Spearman correlations reached by all models remain low (close to 0.5), even for the chemically-specialized models.
-ChemDFM-R and RL-Mistral are the only models to signifcantly reach normalized Spearman correlations above 0.5 on a subset of the tasks (corrsponding to Spearman correlations above 0.).
-Interestingly, both models align closely in their performances, which seems to indicate that we succesfully transferred chemical knowledge to RL-Mistral during its training on \benchname.
-General-purpose LLMs showcase metric values, which can be mainly attributed to non-valid answers (see details in~\autoref{appendix:molgen_results_details}).

-\paragraph{Classification Tasks.} The results on classification tasks present a different trend.
-While ChemDFM-R and RL-Mistral remain among the top performers, Qwen3-30B-Thinking and Qwen3-Next-80B achieve the best results, with better consistency than the other baselines, indicating that classification tasks are inherently more accessible for general LLMs without specialized chemical training.
-This suggests that reasoning capabilities learned by general-purpose LLMs are able to transfer effectively to classification tasks, even in specialized domains like molecular property prediction.
-Surprisingly, the performances of ChemDFM-R and RL-Mistral on the prediction of hERG toxicity are significantly lower than those of general-purpose LLMs.
+\paragraph{Global Results.} Overall, on regression tasks, most models struggle to perform better than random, struggling to achieve normalized Pearson correlations above 0.
+On classification tasks, most models perform better than random with ROC-AUC scores above 0.5, but these performances remain low compared to specialized models for these tasks.
+Finally, RL-Molstral's training was heavily focused on the generation task, and as such, the improvement over Mistral-Small-4 on the molecular property prediction tasks is limited, improving the performance of the base model on 60\% of the tasks (see details in ~\autoref{app:molstral-propred}).

-Overall, we believe these results highlight well the challenge of molecular property prediction with LLMs, as all models are outperformed by more specialized machine learning models~\citep{wognum_call_2024}.
+The performances of the LLMs on these property prediction tasks align with the performances on the generation tasks, with Spearman correlations of 0.57 and 0.75 between the rankings of the models on the generation task and the classification and regression tasks, respectively, highlighting the relevance of property prediction as an auxiliary task to train models for molecular generation.
+Overall, we believe these results highlight well the challenge of molecular property prediction with LLMs and, in particular, for regression tasks, as all models are outperformed by specialized machine learning models~\citep{wognum_call_2024}.